BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 Solved:

-- Descriptions do not start with *The video...*, *The scene...* phrases.
 - Multiple camera reference (*at the camera*) partially solved - now it sounds more natural (*They are all looking in the same direction* from Scene 24).

 ### Working with AMD Radeon PRO W7900 (quick summary)